RodneyWarugongo/WK1-Code-Challenge/README.md

 # By *Rodney Maina*

 ## Description
-It's a webpage that shows
+It's a program that shows how a net salary is calculated,how a speed detector awards demerits and a student grade system.

 ## Installation
 You use git clone to be able to download the documents in the GitHub